Overview of Off-Track and Backcountry Cross-Country Ski Gear

 For example, it’s somewhat difficult to actually snap an aluminum pole in half.
 Often they’ll bend, which you can then bend back relatively easy.
 But carbon fiber and composite poles will snap completely.
 Even if you do snap an aluminum pole, however, you’d still be able to make some use out of it as a mini-pole or splint.
 At worst, the broken shaft(s) would pack safely in your backpack compared to a splinter-riddled carbon fiber pole (which has no function once broken).

 Adjustable poles with full baskets are best in deep snow.
 But they can be slightly irritating to use when diagonal striding on firm snow.
 This is because of the angle at which you should be holding the pole when striding.
 Basically, that full basket can make contact with the snow before the ski pole tip.
 This will cause the basket to skid back and you won’t get any bite into the snow with the tip.
 This is somewhat of a minor point, but it’s something that I consider when choosing my equipment for the day.
-If it is firm snow, I’ll just take with me a dedicated pair of off-track poles (fixed length and bigger cross-country basket).
+If it is firm snow, I’ll just take with me a dedicated pair of off-track poles (fixed length and bigger basket).

 Snow field and sandy moutain